pgorman/dangerjaunt/dangerjaunt.md

 ## Attack Bonus ##

 Player characters start at first level with an attack bonus of +1, which they add to their d20 attack rolls.
-Fighters gain an additional +1 per level (e.g. a fourth-level fighter gets +4).
+Fighters gain an additional +1 per level (e.g. a fourth-level fighter gets +4 on each attack roll).
 Other classes, including elves, gain an additional +1 at levels four, seven, ten, thirteen, and sixteen.
 A seventh-level cleric, for example, gets an attack bonus of +3.